 Fact checked

-Idaho Emotional Support Animal (ESA) Laws - A Complete Guide for 2022
+Idaho Emotional Support Animal (ESA) Laws in 2024

 In Idaho, there are no specific state laws about emotional support animals.
 Residents should be aware of federal regulations, specifically the Fair Housing Act and the Air Carrier Access Act, governing the accommodation of emotional support animals in housing and during air travel.